EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 # PredictingAccumulationRate
+NB!
+The following model is owned by Eirik Evjen Hagtvedt.

-The following model take part in the master thesis submitted by Eirik Evjen Hagtvedt: "Identifying an optimal maintenance schedule for sand traps - A Norwegian case study in Horten".
+The model take part in the master thesis submitted by Eirik Evjen Hagtvedt: "Identifying an optimal maintenance schedule for sand traps - A Norwegian case study in Horten".

 The model is python-based and aims to predict the accumulation rate in sand traps located in the municipality of Horten, Norway.